ib173/Best-Resale-Value-Bot/README.md

-# Fashion-Finder
+# Resale Value Finder
-### a bot which, given a list of any specific brands or clothing items, searches every possible eBay listing associated while cross checking prices from Stockx and Grailed to find the best value item.
+### --> a bot which, given a list of any specific brands or clothing items, searches every possible eBay listing associated while cross checking prices from Stockx and Grailed to find the best value item.
+### --> Value is largely determined by possible resale value determined by past sales and current listings of the same or similar items.

 ###### TODO: